cea-hpc/modules/INSTALL.rst

 .. instopt:: --with-tcl

  Directory containing the Tcl configuration script ``tclConfig.sh``.
-Useful to compile Modules compatibility version or Modules Tcl extension library if this file cannot be automatically found in default locations.
+Useful to compile Modules Tcl extension library if this file cannot be automatically found in default locations.

 .. instopt:: --with-tclinclude

  Directory containing the Tcl header files.
-Useful to compile Modules compatibility version or Modules Tcl extension library if these headers cannot be automatically found in default locations.
+Useful to compile Modules Tcl extension library if these headers cannot be automatically found in default locations.

 .. instopt:: --with-python=BIN